 To ensure that coverage is kept up-to-date, it is important that you report any of the following changes to your employer:

-- change of dependents.

-- change of name.
+- change of dependents. - change of name.

-- change of beneficiary.

-When coverage ends As a retiree, your coverage will end on the earlier of the following dates:
+When coverage ends As an employee, your coverage will end on the earlier of the following dates: